Jasmine N. Hall Ratliff, Chair

 Trista Harris is nationally known as a passionate advocate for new leaders in the philanthropic and nonprofit sectors.
 She is a leading voice for Generations X and Y and seeks to create professional development opportunities throughout the sector.
 Trista has been featured on CNN and her work has been covered by the Chronicle of Philanthropy, the New York Times, Minneapolis St. Paul Business Journal, Career Builder, and numerous social sector blogs.

 She writes about generational change in the foundation field in her blog, New Voices of Philanthropy and is an international speaker on working across generations to create social change.
-In her professional life, Trista is the Executive Director of the Headwaters Foundation for Justice and the co-author of “How to Become a Nonprofit Rockstar”.
+In her professional life, Trista is the President of the Minnesota Council on Foundations and the former Executive Director of the Headwaters Foundation for Justice and the co-author of “How to Become a Nonprofit Rockstar”.

 She holds a Bachelor of Arts in communication studies and a Bachelor of Fine Arts degree in graphic design from the University of Michigan in Ann Arbor.
 She holds a master’s degree in public policy from the Gerald R. Ford School of Public Policy, University of Michigan.